AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 ## Overview

-Sharing is a feature that allowes to share a chart made with AnyChart component to your page in a social network like Facebook, Pinterest and else.
+Sharing is a feature that allows to share a chart made with AnyChart component to your page in a social network like Facebook, Pinterest and else.
 This article describes the settings and methods necessary for sharing activation, adjusting and using.

 There are two ways how to share a chart.
 First one is to use the context menu that provides four social networks for a chart sharing.